Skip to main content

 • choose how the package is scheduled;

-• define package pricing for each item.
+• set a price for each package item.

 What changes by service type